(888) 383-HERS (4377)

 Title 24 Requirements for the 2022 Building Code

 Every three years, the CEC improves previous codes.
 Typically, regulations get more strict with each code cycle.
 Whichever year with the building department approved your permit determines the code cycle that applies to your project.
 Since there were not many alterations made to the category of roofing, we can lump listen to one section.
 For 2022 code requirements I will direct you to the Energy Code Ace 2022 Reference Tool.
-Search for “radiant barrier” in the upper left-hand search bar > Click Section 110.8 – Mandatory Requirements for Insulation, Roofing Products, and Radiant Barriers.
-Section 150.1 pertains to single-family residences, and Section 170.2 pertains to multi-family buildings.
+Search for “radiant barrier” or “cool roof” in the upper left-hand search bar for information on Mandatory Requirements for Insulation, Roofing Products, and Radiant Barriers.

 To learn more about title 24 requirements in California, subscribe to our blog.
 Or, feel free to contact us with questions, comments, and concerns.